Recommended PMP® Certification Resources

 directing to sufficiently qualify.

-- You need to have some responsibilities of "leading and directing"
+- You need to have responsibilities of "leading and directing"

-that you did some leading and directing.
+the leading and directing included cross-functional teams.
 Be thorough in your application

 - Make sure your descriptions and claims are truthful.
 Not only is it the